 From aviation to farming, every industry or profession has its myths, and driving is not left behind.
 As you will find out, there are pieces of information about driving that are anything but accurate.
-Like bad driving habits, myths too can lead you into serious trouble.
+Like bad driving habits, driving myths too can lead you into serious trouble.

 Below are the 10 driving myths you should not believe:

 Drivers are always cautioned against speeding, so it is easy to assume that driving slowly means the driver is cautious and within the law.
 Wrong.
 You can actually get a ticket for under speeding.
 Driving too slowly is actually dangerous.

 When you drive too slowly, you become an obstruction on the road.
 If you must drive slowly, move to the right-hand side or turn left.